 For this reason, non recourse loans are often a popular choice in the recourse vs non recourse loan debate.
 That said, buyers must satisfy some strict approval requirements and might have to pay a high interest rate when compared to recourse loans.

-A recourse loan offers a greater comfort level for the lender, as they have more rights and broader means of recouping their debts if the borrower defaults on the loan.
+A recourse loan offers a greater comfort level for the loaner, as they have more rights and broader means of recouping their debts if the borrower defaults on the loan.
 However, there are significant benefits for borrowers too.

 You’re more likely to get a recourse loan if you: